-This Terms and Conditions document governs the use of Eagle Protect’s Online Service including shopping and participation in promotions run by Eagle Protect.
+This Terms and Conditions document governs the use of Eagle Protect’s Service including shopping and participation in promotions run by Eagle Protect.

 All intellectual property on this Site, including without limit, the text, graphics and copyright works is owned by Eagle Protect.
 Eagle Protect is the exclusive owner of all rights in the compilation, design, and layout of the Site and the intellectual property may not be used in connection with any third-party products or services or in any manner that disparages or discreditsEagle Protect.
 All other brands and names (including third-party product names) are the property of their respective owners.

 Any use of materials on this site, including reproduction for purposes, modification, distribution, or republication, without prior written permission of the company, is strictly prohibited.

 Your right to use the Service is personal to you.
 You may not authorise others to use the Service, and you are responsible for all of your own use of the Service.

 You may not download, modify, transmit, or otherwise, any material from the Service, for public or commercial purposes.

 The Service's content, information, and advice is free of charge (unless otherwise stipulated).
 However, you are responsible for your own network and connection charges.